bhooshanmore/BusinessRulesEngine/README.md

 ## Introduction:

-This is demo project for custom Business rule engine using spring boot framework without using Ready available Drool engine
+This is demo project for custom Business rule engine using spring boot framework without using readly available **Drool rule engine.**

 ### Requirements:
 1. JDK 1.8